 Thai boxers, like most athletes, don’t have much time to dedicate to weight training sessions.
 It’s therefore critical to train specifically in the gym — be the most productive you can, then get out and get on with other important things.

-Fighters must focus on strength and power development in the weights room, as these adaptations aren’t maximally stressed during Thai boxing training and will otherwise leave untapped physical potential.
+Fighters must focus on strength, power, and speed development in the weights room, as these adaptations aren’t maximally stressed during Thai boxing training and will otherwise leave untapped physical potential.